krunch3r76/gompress/README.md

 **note**: xz is free for windows, download directly or visit root website at: https://tukaani.org/xz/xz-5.2.5-windows.zip

 # MOA
-gompress partitions/divides a file into --divisions argument number of separate parts, sending them to --divisions count golem nodes, where xz is invoked to compress the partitions using the maximum number of cores available. it is parallelism on two levels: one, the order in which nodes finish is not determined, and two, all cores are used on each node in parallel. the parts are asynchronously retrieved and stitched together into a cohesive whole that can be decompressed via xz.
+gompress partitions/divides a file into --divisions (or default) argument number of separate parts, sending them to --divisions count golem nodes, where xz is invoked to compress the partitions using the maximum number of cores available. it is parallelism on two levels: one, parts or divisions are distributed to different nodes to be worked on, and two, all cores are used on each node in to compress in parallel. the parts are asynchronously retrieved and stitched together into a cohesive whole that can be decompressed via xz.

 the partitions ranges are tabulated as well as all intermediate work along with checksums. *this enables resuming a compression later*, as when network conditions or prices may be more favorable. **TRY IT by ctrl-c midway and resume**